 “Oh please, please, don’t be broken,” she begged.

 Twisting it, she was thrilled to find out she could still move it.
 Her eyes moved to the wheel.
 She propped the flashlight up and removed the weeds choking the brass spiral.
 The wheel was attached to a rusty metal door in the dirt.
 A light bulb went off in Claire’s head.
 The wheel was a doorknob, she realized.
-The rusty door gave way a little too easily and the air smelled old but not as bad she thought it would be for a fifty-year-old undiscovered bomb shelter.
+The rusty door gave way too quickly, and the air smelled old but not as bad as she thought it would be for a fifty-year-old undiscovered bomb shelter.

 She fingered the cell phone in her pocket, thankful she hadn’t left it behind.
 She lowered herself down the hole.
 The rickety metal ladder barely supported her weight.
 Jumping off the last rung, Claire swept her flashlight beam around.
 She had found herself in a space that was twenty feet by thirty feet by her calculations.
 It was supported by leaky, cinder block walls and partitioned by large, rotting pieces of plywood.